dzackgarza/Notes/Independent Study/Quals/Topics.md

 Galois Theory:
 Galois Theory:
+field automorphisms
+- fixed fields and the Fundamental Theorem of Galois Theory
+- appli-
-field automorphisms, fixed fields and the Fundamental Theorem of Galois Theory, appli- cation in examples of small degree; Galois theory of finite fields; abelian extensions of Q;
+cation in examples of small degree; Galois theory of finite fields; abelian extensions of Q;
 Primitive Element Theorem; Fundamental Theorem of Algebra; symmetric functions and the Fundamental Theorem of Symmetric Functions; discriminants; roots of polynomials of